- Get teacher and student Google Apps for Education or Office 365 accounts

 Verify that your school's internet has sufficient bandwidth

-Each classroom participating in Basecamp must have sufficient bandwidth to support a room full of students using the Summit Learning Platform at the same time.
+Each classroom participating in the Summit Learning Program must have sufficient bandwidth to support a room full of students using the Summit Learning Platform at the same time.

 A wireless environment can easily be overwhelmed once many students log on at once to stream a video.
 Ensuring that your site has both the wireless density, coverage, and capacity to accommodate your school site is crucial to successful learning environment.